themindfuldev/tiagorg.github.io-source/source/_posts/2014-11-13-jasmine-testing-for-models-and-views-directory-structure-on-modularized-apps.md

 category: event
 ---

-On November 13th, 2014 I hosted the [Backbone.js Hackers](http://www.meetup.com/Backbone-js-Hackers/) meetup in SF at [Macy's.com](https://www.macys.com/).
+On November 13th, 2014 I hosted the [Backbone.js Hackers](http://www.meetup.com/Backbone-js-Hackers/) meetup in San Francisco, CA at [Macy's.com](https://www.macys.com/).

 Thanks [Avenue Code](http://avenuecode.com) for sponsoring the food and drinks and Yulia Kukuyuk from Macy's.com for arranging the venue!